 "In this riveting history Mitchell tells a compelling story which reveals the origins and gives theological insight into the tensions still present in Catholic higher education.
 The Coup at Catholic University reveals hope for strengthening the identity and mission of our Catholic Universities by shining light on our recent past."— Most Rev. Andrew Cozzens, S.T.D., Bishop of St. Paul-Minneapolis

 "An extraordinarily rich and detailed account of what was perhaps the crucial event in modern American Catholic higher education.
 It should be on every short list of indispensable historical studies of the post-Vatican II Church in America." — James Hitchcock, Ph.D, St. Louis University

 "The definitive history of the wreck of Catholic higher education in the late sixties.
 I know - I was there."— Fr.
 C.J.
 McCloskey, Research Fellow of the Faith and Reason Institute

 "Masterfully weaves together the particularly polemical period of 1968.
 This thoroughly researched book, which is both historically and theologically substantive, should be read by every Catholic educator and theologian." — Msgr.
 David Toups, STD, Rector/President, St. Vincent de Paul Regional Seminary

-Fr.
-Peter Mitchell is a priest of the of the Diocese of Green Bay.
-He received his doctorate in Church History from the Pontifical Gregorian University, Rome, in 2009.
-He has spent much of his priesthood working in Catholic education.
+Peter Mitchell received his doctorate in Church History from the Pontifical Gregorian University, Rome, in 2009.
+He has spent much of his career working in Catholic education.